gecko385/XML-Scraper/README.md

 # XML-Scraper
-Perl module for scraping data out of XML via LibXML/XPath  driven by a YAML style configuration
+Perl module for scraping data out of XML via LibXML/XPath, driven by a YAML style configuration.

 # VERSION